3 Ways Fasting Improves Autoimmune Diseases

 Fasting and Autophagy

-Autophagy is a process that allows your body to break down old, damaged, and weakened cells and cell components, and recycle them for energy.
+Autophagy is a process that allows your body to break down old, damaged, and weak cells to recycle them for energy.
 This stimulates and creates room for the production of new, healthy, and more efficient cells.

 Autophagy assists your immune system to control viral and intracellular parasite replication and lower inflammation as a result.
 Research has shown that food restriction through fasting is a fantastic way to achieve autophagy in your body.